-To support the most impacted communities, we must have effective programs and be a leader in all things housing.
+To support these communities, we must have effective programs and be a leader in all things housing.
 If a housing need cannot be met by one of our programs, we will collaborate with others to identify solutions and advocate for action.
-The community engagement work outlined in the previous section is a critical step in meeting the needs of communities most impacted by housing instability.
+The community engagement work outlined in the previous section is a critical step in meeting the needs of communities most impacted by housing instability

-- Reorient our multifamily programs to increase the development of housing that: - Is affordable to renters with an income at or below 50% of AMI, with a special focus on 30% of AMI, and - Has a longer affordability period - Finance the development and preservation of housing with three or more bedrooms to serve larger families with children - Strategically use Housing Infrastructure Bond (HIB) proceeds, which can be used for permanent supportive housing (including behavioral health), preservation, senior housing, and community land trusts - Increase our lending to first-time homebuyers of color or from indigenous communities by increasing our overall mortgage lending and the share of the mortgages going these households - Create a team, structure and strategy within Minnesota Housing to support and preserve manufactured housing - Create a team, structure and strategy within Minnesota Housing to address the housing needs of older Minnesotans, which includes strengthening our partnership with the Minnesota Department of Human Services (DHS) - Enhance our strategy for supporting Tribal nations and indigenous communities - Continue leading and making progress in our interagency work through the Office to Prevent and End Homelessness and the Olmstead Implementation Office, which coordinates state agencies' work to help people with disabilities live, learn and work in integrated settings
+• Reorient our multifamily programs to increase the development of housing that:

+- Is affordable to renters with an income at or below 50% of AMI, with a special focus on 30% of AMI, and - Has a longer affordability period - Strategically use Housing Infrastructure Bond (HIB) proceeds, which can be used for permanent supportive housing (including behavioral health), preservation, senior housing, and community land trusts. - Increase our lending to first-time homebuyers of color by increasing our overall mortgage lending and the share of these mortgages going to households of color - Create a team, structure, and strategy within Minnesota Housing to support and preserve manufactured housing - Create a team, structure, and strategy within Minnesota Housing to address the housing needs of older Minnesotans, which includes strengthening our partnership with the Minnesota Department of Human Services (DHS) - Enhance our strategy for supporting Tribal nations and indigenous communities - Continue leading and making progress in our interagency work through the Office to Prevent and End Homelessness and the Olmstead Implementation Office, which coordinates state agencies' work to help people with disabilities live, learn and work in integrated settings